LogicOverSnacks/actions-publish/README.md

 # actions-publish

-A Github action to publish a release.
+A Github action to publish the latest draft release.

 ## Usage